Ron Wright (wrestler)

 Ron Wright (October 26, 1938 – April 21, 2015) was an American professional wrestler, promoter and manager.
 He wrestled and managed primarily for territory promotions in the Southeastern United States from the 1950s until the 1990s, particularly in the Tennessee and Kentucky areas, including for National Wrestling Alliance, Southeast Championship Wrestling, Continental Wrestling Association, Continental Championship Wrestling, Mid-Atlantic Championship Wrestling and Smoky Mountain Wrestling.

 Professional wrestling career

 Ron Wright started wrestling in 1956 with his real life friend and future wrestling opponent Whitey Caldwell as well as his brother Don Wright, following an amateur start at the Kingsport Boys Club.
-Ron Wright and Caldwell soon caught the eye of Kingsport NWA promoter Mickey Baarnes as well as outlaw Buddy Russels for whom they made their debut on January 21, 1956.
+Ron Wright and Caldwell, already a local athletic hero, soon caught the eye of Kingsport NWA promoter Mickey Baarnes as well as outlaw Buddy Russels for whom they made their debut on January 21, 1956.
 Both debuted as teenagers with a younger Ron Wright mostly working as a referee for Baarnes while the older Caldwell quickly made a name as a wrestler.
 Ron Wright gained a reputation for being a wrestling heel when in 1961 he seriously and legitimately injured Caldwell (putting him out of action for a year) who was by then a very popular wrestling babyface and television champion.

+One of Ron Wright's early opponents was Japanese legendary wrestler Antonio Inoki during Inoki's early career and stay in Kingsport in 1966.
+In the late 1970s Ron Wright and local wrestlers competed hard in the Tennessee area with the Poffo family, a member of which was another international wrestling legend, Randy Savage, with actual fights, death threats and talent poaching occurring regularly during their legitimate feud.